 The Role of Uke in Aikido

-The role of uke in Aikido is fundamental to the development of proper martial skills.
-The way uke approaches their role can impact the quality of training and the effectiveness of the learning process.
-Understanding the different uke approaches and their impact on training will help us to improve our Aikido practice.
+The role of uke is fundamental to the development of Aikido skills.
+The way uke approaches their role can affect the quality of training and the effectiveness of the learning process.
+Understanding the different uke approaches and their impact on training will help us improve our Aikido practice.

 Three Types of Uke